 Visitors to the lake will want to visit this waterfront beer garden and enjoy 30+ beers and ciders, cocktails, pub grub menu, indoor, deck and lawn seating, plus flat screens inside for fall football watching.

-With the location within a few steps of the lake, there’s a great “backyard” for folks to enjoy a brew al fresco, plus cornhole and firepits.
+With the location within a few steps of the lake, there’s a great “backyard” for folks to enjoy a brew al fresco, plus cornhole, firepits and the LKA™ Stage that backs up to the lake.
 Fifty+ boat wet slips are available so customers can drive right up.
-Beverages can be enjoyed inside and out, and most people will want to enjoy the beverage on the deck or out on the lawn.
+Beverages can be enjoyed inside and out, and most people will want to enjoy their drinks on the deck or out on the lawn.

-Deliciously refreshing cider, a four-season venue set in the woods just off Rt.
+Deliciously refreshing cider, evocative beers, a four-season venue set in the woods just off Rt.
 208, food trucks, live music and a central lake location make this hotspot a popular lake destination.
-Choose from cider, beer, wine, seltzers or sangrias, kick back and get On Lake Time!
+Choose from cider, beer, wine, seltzers or sangrias and a suprisingly diverse food menu, then kick back and get On Lake Time!

 Hotspot #6 – Lake Anna Outfitters

-This little shop at High Point Marina is full of everything Lake Anna.
-Trucker caps, tees, hoodies, drinkware, decorative items, stickers, hammocks; darn near anything you’d want for a gift or cool apparel for your next dock party, plus they rent and sell kayaks, paddleboards and canoes for the ultimate lake party arrival vehicle!
+The new Lake Anna Oufitters at Anna Point Marina is full of everything Lake Anna.
+Trucker caps, tees, hoodies, drinkware, decorative items, stickers, LKA flags, sunglasses, campfire supplies; darn near anything you’d want for a gift or cool apparel for your next dock party, plus they rent and sell kayaks, paddleboards and canoes for the ultimate lake party arrival vehicle!

 Hotspot #7 – Cocktail Cove